Fresh Fruits & Vegetables in Spring

 Eating in season is one of the easiest ways to enjoy produce at its best.
 Seasonal fruit and vegetables are often fresher, tastier and better value.

-• Seasonal produce is generally picked closer to its natural peak for flavour and texture.
+• Picked closer to its natural peak for flavour and texture.

-• It makes meal planning easier by guiding you towards what is looking best at your greengrocer.
+• Guides you towards what is looking best at your greengrocer.

-• It encourages variety in your diet across the year.
+• Encourages variety in your diet across the year.

-• Blueberries provide antioxidants and are a smart low-GI snack option.
+• Blueberries provide antioxidants and are a smart low-GI snack.

-• Green peas provide fibre and a naturally sweet plant-based addition to meals.
+• Green peas provide fibre and a naturally sweet plant-based addition.

-• Bananas are a handy source of energy and dietary fibre for busy days.
+• Bananas are a handy source of energy and dietary fibre.

 Download PDF